 During this time, a customer approached me regarding model free crowns.
 He wanted to know if I could create crowns faster and perhaps, even cheaper?

-Over the years, I saw our labs molar and pre-molar business disappear to low cost labs abroad.
-Danish labs just couldnt compete on pricing.
-That adversity lead to inspiration.
+Over the years, I saw our lab molar and pre-molar businesses disappear to low-cost labs abroad.
+Danish labs just couldn't compete on pricing.
+That adversity leads to inspiration.

 I spent eight months testing systems, specifically milling machines, from November 2012 through August 2013.

 We had previously outsourced our milling.
 However, to realize our vision of producing inexpensive model free crowns, then milling needed to be done in-house.
 That required testing to learn how to control milling parameters.

 When looking back on the period, it's funny how much time I spent hiding in the corner testing software and calibrating milling machines.
 I was virtually invisible at work but my father let the experiment run its course.